 Most people believe that the oats themselves are gluten-free.
 However, cross contamination is the biggest problem for gluten-free people when faced with eating oats.
-Oats are usually processed with other grains that contain gluten, such as wheat, barley, and rye.
+Oats are almost always processed with other grains that contain gluten, such as wheat, barley, and rye.
 They might be harvested in the same fields together, mixed in on the same equipment, and processed with the same machines.
 No one can tell you for sure that regular oats have not came in contact with gluten-containing foods when you buy them.

-Another reason oats are questionable for gluten-free people is because of a protein called avenin.
+Another reason oats are questionable for GF people is because of a protein called avenin.
 Oats lack most of the proteins found in wheat, but avenin is one of them that they do have.
 Some studies have shown that some people who are sensitive or allergic to gluten also encounter problems with avenin as well.
 However, these studies have also shown that even some celiacs do not have a problem with avenin, or oats.

 Head back to the Homepage